-The best way to measure your organization against the four benchmarks of a successful campaign is to conduct a campaign readiness study (also known as a feasibility or planning study).
+The best way to measure your institution against the four benchmarks of a successful campaign is to conduct a campaign readiness study (also known as a feasibility or planning study).

 Without a study, you run the risk of jumping into a campaign before you’re ready.
 You also risk leaving millions of dollars on the table by not engaging your investors before the campaign and asking for their feedback.

 In addition to these often-overlooked benefits, a robust study will help you make decisions grounded in fact—not feeling.
 You’ll receive direct feedback from your donors, including whether the campaign priorities inspire them and how much they are willing to invest.
 You’ll learn what messaging will best resonate in a campaign and strategies that will encourage your donors to stretch in their giving to the campaign.

 A large university contacted us after their campaign stalled.
 Within minutes of the call, it was apparent they had never conducted a study.